Platform of the Libertarian Party of Kentucky

 2.11 Intellectual Property

 US Intellectual property practices have often become a barrier to the progress of science and useful art antithetical to what is authorized by the US Constitution.
-When intellectual property exists, it should be reformed to minimize the costs and harm imposed by the system while maximizing the innovation incentives of the system.
+Laws regarding intellectual property should be reformed to minimize the costs and harm imposed by the system while maximizing the innovation incentives of the system.

 2.12 Gambling